 Although some may argue that we have seen the worst of the crisis, the question about these European leaders and their beliefs never really left me.
 So, I started working on a study that questions whether and how contextual factors affected the core beliefs of EU political leaders during the Eurozone crisis.

 First, to measure changes in leaders’ beliefs, I analysed cognitive maps of twelve heads of state or government during the crisis.
 Cognitive maps are graphic network representations showing a leaders’ beliefs at a certain point in time.
 It shows us their normative beliefs (e.g. investing in our economy is in our benefit) and their casual assumptions (e.g. investment will take us to recovery).
-For an example of such a map, see the figure below, which is a cognitive map of Spanish leader Mariano Rajoy between 2012-2015.

 These maps told me two things.
 First, they demonstrated how important the topic of the economy was to these leaders (saliency).
 Second, they highlighted the economic philosophy these leaders followed as a guiding principle for policy (Keynesian or ordoliberal).
 Constructing maps before and after critical moments in the crisis then allowed me to see if these beliefs about the economy changed over time.